Vincentian Americans

 Vincentian Americans are Americans of full or partial Vincentian origin or ancestry.
+According to the 2000 United States census, 13,547 people in the United States reported Vincentian ancestry.

 History

 There is a significant Vincentian diaspora in Brooklyn.
 Vincentians have lived in the New York area since the 1900s.
 Some Vincentians went to the United States after working on the Panama Canal.

 There was approximately 50,00 Vincentians living in New York City in 1980.
 By 1996, the number Vincentian population increased, including large numbers of illegal Vincentian immigrants and long-term visitors from St. Vincent.